 Log onto online or mobile banking.
 There, you can navigate to Zelle, where you’ll find an interface that gives you three options:

 After you make your selection, select the recipient(s) through your list of contacts.
 (Note: This is separate from the contacts on your phone.)
-Lastly, plug in how much you’re sending or requesting, then complete the transfer.
+Lastly, plug in how much you’re sending or requesting, then hit send.
 The recipient will receive a text or email notification related to your request.
-Then, if you’re the one sending money, the funds will be withdrawn directly from the account and deposited into the recipient’s account.
+Then, if you’re the one sending money, the funds will be withdrawn directly from your account and deposited into the recipient’s account.
 If you’re requesting, the funds will be deposited directly to your account once the other party accepts the request.
-This is different from other peer-to-peer services that act as a “middle man” — the funds are processed through its app and require you to deposit the funds from the app to your bank account.

-Yes — Zelle transfers are protected by the same technology that protects your online and mobile banking.
+Yes — money sent and received with Zelle in the Citizens Bank app are protected by the same technology that protects your online and mobile banking.

-Want to quickly and easily transfer money among your peers?
+Want to quickly and easily send and receive money among with people you trust?
 You can enroll in Zelle by downloading the Citizens Bank mobile app or enrolling in online banking.

 The zip code you entered is served by Citizens One, the brand name for Citizens Bank's lending business outside of our 11‑state branch footprint.
 Under the Citizens One brand we offer Auto Loans, Credit Cards, Mortgages, Personal Loans and Student Loans.
 To learn more, please visit: